top of page

 In order for you to perform your best on these tests, and for your provider to have the most accurate measurement of your true ability, it is recommended that you get plenty of sleep the night before a testing appointment.
 It will also assist with an accurate evaluation if you eat a filling meal and drink plenty of water before your testing appointment so that your intellectual performance is not hindered by lack of energy or dehydration.

 Medications and substances, including caffeine, could possibly impact test results.
 Please consume your typical amount of caffeine on test days.
 Testing cannot be completed within a two week period of marijuana use, please plan accordingly.
-Anxiety and depression medications do not need to be adjusted for testing; please continue to take as prescribed.
-If you are being prescribed a stimulant medication, it will be okay to take your medication on some test days, but not others.
+Many anxiety and depression medications do not need to be adjusted for testing; please continue to take as prescribed.
+If you are being prescribed a stimulant medication, in most cases we would like you not to take it on the day of testing.
 Please inquire prior to your testing appointment if it is not clear whether or not your medication will impact your test results.

 bottom of page